esterpantaleo/etymology/README.md

     mvn site
     mvn javadoc:jar
 #### PREPROCESS INPUT DATA
-First we need an XML dump of English Wiktionary.
-Then we need to convert it into UTF-8 format (using [iconv](https://en.wikipedia.org/wiki/Iconv) for example):
+First you need an XML dump of English Wiktionary.
+Then you need to convert it into UTF-8 format (using [iconv](https://en.wikipedia.org/wiki/Iconv) for example):

     VERSION=20170920
     DATA_DIR=/srv/datasets/dumps/$VERSION/                                                               #output data folder